tomjsalter/library/README.md

 ## Improvements
 As part of the course I will return to this project at a later date to add local storage.
 Whilst adding this new feature I will also make the below improvement(s):
-- [ ] Refactor `buildBook` function to append new books as new elements and delete book elements from the DOM.
-This would improve performance and requires less HTML recreation and event listeners.
+- [ ] Refactor `buildBook` function to append new books as new elements and delete book elements from the DOM - instead of wholesale adding and removing of the entire library.
+This would improve performance and requires less HTML rebuilding as well as event listeners.

 ### Credits
 Thank you to [Rob Kendal](https://robkendal.co.uk/) for the code review and feedback.